Arvore Repo Hub

 pipeline:

-One file.
+One config file.
 One CLI command.
 Your AI knows the rest.

 Why AI assistants fail without this